silverstripeltd/open-archive-initiative-repository/README.md

 Using the incorrect Manager for your `DataObject` might result in OAI Records updating at unexpected times.

 All updates for `OaiRecords` are performed through Queued Jobs.
-Please see the docblock above `OaiRecordManager::triggerUpdate()` for the rationale behind using Queued Jobs.
+Please see the docblock above `OaiRecordManager::triggerOaiRecordUpdate()` for the rationale behind using Queued Jobs.

 ### OAI fields